Configure access to and from the Internet

 You can configure Internet access for devices in a private subnet without external access from the Internet.

-To do this, you need to connect a cloud router with Internet access to the private subnet or the global router subnet where the device is located.
-If the cloud router is connected to the Internet, it functions as a 1:1 NAT for access from the private network to the Internet via the router's external IP address.
-The external address is only used for device-to-Internet access; you cannot connect to devices in the subnet using it.
+To do this, you must connect a cloud router with Internet access to the private subnet or to the global router subnet where the device is located.
+If the cloud router is connected to the Internet, it performs 1:1 NAT to provide access from the private network to the Internet via the router's external IP address.
+The external address is used only for device-to-Internet access; you cannot connect to devices in the subnet using it.

-- Create a cloud router with Internet access.
+- Create a cloud router with Internet connection.

 - Connect the private subnet to the cloud router.